 DC Episcopal Bishop ‘Outraged’ by Trump Church Visit

-The bishop said the church was “just completely caught off-guard” by the visit, with “no sense that this was a sacred space to be used for sacred purposes.”
+The bishop said the church was ‘just completely caught off-guard’ by the visit, with ‘no sense that this was a sacred space to be used for sacred purposes.’

 (AP) — The bishop of the Episcopal Diocese of Washington sharply criticized President Donald Trump for staging a visit to the historic St. John’s Church across from the White House, where he held up a Bible after authorities had cleared the area of peaceful protesters with tear gas and pellets.